stackhpc/ansible-role-openhpc/README.md

 `openhpc_bin_dir`: Optional.
 Path to Slurm user binaries such as `sinfo`, default `/usr/bin` (`install-generic.yml` only).

 `openhpc_lib_dir`: Optional.
 Path to Slurm libraries, default `/usr/lib64/slurm` (`install-generic.yml` only).

-`openhpc_config_files`: Optional.
-List of additional Slurm configuration files to template.
-Changes to any templated files will restart `slurmctld` and `slurmd`s.
-The default templates `gres.conf` on the control node.
-List elements are dicts which must contain:
-  - `template`: A dict with parameters for Ansible's [template](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/template_module.html) module.
-  - `enable`: String `control`, `batch`, `database` or `runtime` specifying nodes to template this file on (i.e. matches keys from `openhpc_enable`).
-Any other string results in no templating.

 ### slurm.conf